The Australian Worker: History

 By May 1896 it was realized that strong measures were called for and in June Hector Lamond took over management.
 From November 1896 publication went from weekly to fortnightly, then in February, 1897 ceased altogether.
 Publication resumed in a reduced size on 31 August 1897, operated by the Bourke Branch of the AWU and with artwork generously provided by its Queensland counterpart.
 Little by little its financial position became more secure, and The Worker emerged from the depression on a sound footing.
-They purchased The Australian Workman (1890-1897), which covered city workers, from its private owners.
+They purchased The Australian Workman (1890–1897), which covered city workers, from its private owners.
 The plant moved to Castlereagh Street, Sydney and a new double-royal flatbed press.

 William Lane was appointed editor in February 1900.
 In 1900 they moved to 311 Kent Street, Sydney, and a Cox-duplex flat-bed rotary press, capable of printing 5000 sheets per hour was installed.

 In 1900 an agreement was reached where the paper was supported by a 2/6d annual levy on all members of New South Wales, Victoria and South Australia, with State representation on the board.
 A linotype machine was purchased in 1901, enabling the paper to be expanded to 6 pages, then 8 in 1902.
 In that year the member levy was increased to 5s., which enabled the employment of additional literary staff and the purchase of freehold property at 129 Bathurst Street, so the business was no longer at the mercy of the landlord.
 A second linotype was installed in 1904.
 A Hoe press was installed, and the first issue came out on 13 December 1907.

-H. E. Boote became editor in 1911.

 In 1913 the masthead changed from The Worker "An Australian Paper for Australian People" to The Australian Worker "An Australian Paper for Australian Homes".
 Managing editor was H. Lamond.

+Henry.
+E. Boote became the editor in 1914.

 Its circulation peaked in 1917, when Billy Hughes was running the conscription referendum; the Worker was solidly behind the 'No' case.

 The newspaper next moved to a building on Kent Street (now St. Andrews Place) where it remained until its 1939 sale to the Church of England for occupation by St Andrew's Cathedral School.

 Its final move was to the former Protestant Hall on Castlereagh Street, roughly opposite its old building.
 Tim Donovan retired and new manager Bob Browne was appointed.